sbb-design-systems/digital.sbb.ch/src/_data/mobile/components/button/overview_en.md

 *   The text is always single-line. {.lead}
 *   Only one primary button can be used per page/dialogue. {.lead}
 *   Several secondary buttons are permitted per page/dialogue. {.lead}
-*   Secondary and frameless buttons can only be used if a primary button already exists. {.lead}
+*   Secondary buttons can only be used if a primary button already exists. {.lead}